mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 For example, HTTP {{HTTP}} is not generally considered a centralized protocol; interoperable servers are easy to instantiate, and multiple clients are available.
 It can be used without central coordination beyond that provided by DNS, as discussed above.
 However, applications built on top of HTTP (as well as the rest of the “Web Platform”) often exhibit consolidation (for example, social networking).
 HTTP is therefore an example of platform centralization -- while the protocol itself is not centralized, it facilitates the creation of consolidated services and applications.

 Like concentration, platform centralization is difficult to prevent with protocol design.
-Because of the layered nature of the Internet, most protocols allow considerable flexibility in how they are used, often in a way that it becomes attractive to form a dependency on one party’s operation.
+Because of the layered nature of the Internet, most protocols allow considerable flexibility in how they are used, to promote permissionless innovation.

 # Decentralization {#decentralization}